 Benefits and Challenges of Fostering to Adopt

+If you are interested in adding to your family, foster parenting may seem like an intriguing option because of the lack of wait time and low cost.
 However, foster parents must understand that most, if not all, of their foster children will only live with them temporarily.
-A child may stay with the foster family for weeks, months or even years, only to then be reintegrated into their biological families.
+A child may stay with the foster family for weeks, months, or even years, only to then be reintegrated into their biological families.

 It is often uncertain when a child will become legally free for adoption, if ever.
 For foster parents who have provided long-term care and grown attached to their foster children, this uncertainty can be challenging, and reunification can be a difficult, painful experience.
-For this reason, foster parenting is recommended for couples that want to provide temporary care for children who have been abused, neglected, or removed from their biological parents for a variety of other reasons.
+For this reason, foster parenting is recommended for couples that want to provide temporary care for children who have been removed from their biological parents for a variety of other reasons.